fkie-cad/COMIDDS/content/datasets/iscx_botnet_2014.md

 - Realism (environments are not realistic / long-lasting enough for a botnet to perform all malicious functionality)
 - Representativeness (benign behavior does not resemble that of actual networks) In order to alleviate these flaws, the authors combine traffic from three sources - ISOT Botnet, ISCX IDS 2012, and the Malware Capture Facility Project - with the goal of creating one novel dataset.

+*Note: At the time of writing, this dataset has been taken down by the original authors.
+Should you find a working download URL, please open a pull request.*

 ### Environment
 For details regarding the respective underlying datasets, refer to the related entries and links below.